Romano Guardini

-Romano Guardini (17 February 1885 – 1 October 1968) was an Italian, naturalized German Catholic priest, philosopher and theologian.
+Romano Guardini (17 February 1885, Verona, Italy – 1 October 1968, Munich, Germany) was an Italian, naturalized German Catholic priest, philosopher and theologian.

 Life

 Romano Michele Antonio Maria Guardini was born in Verona in 1885 and was baptized in the Church of San Nicolò all'Arena.
 His father, Romano Tullo (1857–1919), was a poultry wholesaler.
 Guardini had three younger brothers.
 The family moved to Mainz when he was one year old and he lived in Germany for the rest of his life.
 He attended the Rabanus-Maurus-Gymnasium.
 Guardini wrote that as a young man he was “always anxious and very scrupulous.”

 Fluent in Italian and German, he also studied Latin, Greek, French, and English.
-After studying chemistry in Tübingen for two semesters, and economics in Munich and Berlin for three, he decided to become a priest.
-He studied theology in Freiburg im Breisgau and Tübingen.
+After studying chemistry at the University of Tübingen for two semesters, and economics at the Ludwig-Maximilians-Universität München and the Friedrich Wilhelm University of Berlin for three semesters, he decided to become a priest.
+He studied theology at the University of Freiburg and the University of Tübingen.
 Impressed by the monastic spirituality of the monks of Beuron Archabbey, he became a Benedictine oblate, taking the name Odilio.
 Guardini was ordained a diocesan priest in Mainz by Georg Heinrich Kirstein in 1910.